EriEthio-Technologies/bolt.new-Clone/README.md

 ## FAQs

 **Is this a beta?**
-Yes, Gobeze AI is in beta, and we are actively improving it based on feedback.
+Yes, Gobeze.AI is in beta, and we are actively improving it based on feedback.

 **How can I report issues?**
 Check out the [Issues section](https://github.com/yourusername/gobeze-ai/issues) to report an issue or request a new feature.
 Please use the search feature to check if someone else has already submitted the same issue/request.

 **What frameworks are supported?**
-Gobeze AI supports most popular JavaScript frameworks and libraries out of the box.
+Gobeze.AI supports most popular JavaScript frameworks and libraries out of the box.

 # AT Protocol Code Assistant